Players who switched international teams and how they fared

 Dejan Kulusevski was born in Stockholm to Macedonian parents and even represented the nation at U17 level, but the Tottenham winger also turned out for Sweden at every youth level and is now a full-fledged Blue and Yellow, representing the Scandinavians on 20 occasions.

 What Happened Next: Kulusevski is a regular at senior level for Sweden and has largely been heralded, alongside Alexander Isak, as the future of the nation.
-He picked up 12 caps in 2021 alone and featured extensively in Euro 2020, where has nabbed two assists against Poland in a 3-2 win.
+He picked up 12 caps in 2021 alone and featured extensively in Euro 2020, where he nabbed two assists against Poland in a 3-2 win.

 Folarin Balogun